-Lord Mayor Graham Quirk has maintained the initiative to reduce infrastructure charges for hotel developments.
+Council has maintained the initiative to reduce infrastructure charges for hotel developments.

-- between 1 July 2011 and 30 June 2014 inclusive
+- 1 July 2011 and 30 June 2014 inclusive; or

 - Hotel infrastructure charges reduction factsheet (PDF - 449kb)

-- Hotel infrastructure charges reduction factsheet (Word - 103kb)
+- Hotel infrastructure charges reduction factsheet (Word - 103kb).

 Charges reduction for eligible community organisations

-Lord Mayor Graham Quirk has continued the initiative to reduce infrastructure charges for eligible community organisations.
+Council has continued the initiative to reduce infrastructure charges for eligible community organisations.

 Council provides financial assistance to eligible community organisations to reduce the cost of infrastructure charges.

-- Eligible organisations infrastructure charges reduction request notice - CC10978 (PDF - 87kb)
+- Eligible organisations infrastructure charges reduction request notice - CC10978 (PDF - 87kb).

-You can lodge this request at any Regional Business Centre.
+You can lodge this request at:

-You can also lodge the Request for adopted infrastructure charges estimate form via email by following Council's eLodgement electronic file requirements.
+- via email by following Council's eLodgement electronic file requirements.

-Refer to the Schedule of Fees and Charges for the fee in 2016-17 financial year.
+Refer to the Schedule of Fees and Charges for the fee in 2018-19 financial year.

-- Council networks (transport, stormwater and community purposes).
+- Council networks (transport, stormwater and community purposes)